Peripheral Artery Disease

 How is peripheral artery disease treated?

 If PAD is not severe, it may be treated with medication and/or lifestyle changes, such as quitting smoking.
 If this does not work and the disease progresses, there are several minimally invasive procedures that are highly effective and do not require vascular surgery.
 These include angioplasty (with or without stents) and atherectomy.
-Click here if you’d like to take our quiz to see if you qualify for PAD treatment.

 For more information about peripheral artery disease and other treatment options offered by VISA, please visit our treatments page or contact us today to schedule a consultation.